atmars77/atmars77.github.io/index.md

 feature_image: "https://picsum.photos/1300/400?image=989"
 excerpt: "Spark to Flame: A Journal of Collaborative Poetry."
 ---
 S2F is a literary journal that creates connections between poets.
 We want poets who lean in and say “yes.”
-Poets who play with language and who are not afraid of what they might make
+Poets who play with language and who are not afraid of what they might make.

 We pair poets to co-author poetry anonymously through submissions of “fragments” (sparks).
 If a fragment is accepted, it is then sent to another author, who turns it into a cohesive poem (flame).
 You can choose to submit a fragment and edit someone else’s fragment, or to only submit a fragment.
 We also accept polished, co-authored poetry submissions.